getgoui/go-ui/README.md

 - Automated a11y testing for each component.
 - Use semantic HTML elements under the hood.
-- Build and reference w3.org a11y guidelines wherever possible.
+- Reference w3.org guidelines wherever possible.
 - By the nature of open-source, we encourage a11y experts in the community to test our system and [provide feedbacks](https://github.com/go-components/go-components/issues/new?assignees=&labels=a11y%2C+bug&template=a11y-issue.md&title=%5BA11y+BUG%5D).